© 2024 Ideastream Public Media

 2. Try "buy nothing" groups

 These days, Buy Nothing Day still exists, but the more mainstream distillation of the idea endures in the Buy Nothing Project.
-Millions participate in the series of community-centered giveaway groups powered by Facebook and, more recently, an app.
+Millions of people participate in the series of community-centered giveaway groups powered by Facebook and, more recently, an app.

 If you want to break the buying trend, check out some options for meaningful gift-giving from NPR's Life Kit.